Skip to main content

 1. Sift plain flour and cornflour, set aside.

-2. With a ball whisk, beat yolk eggs with sugar till pale, add in oil, orange juice and zest.
+2. With a ball whisk, beat yolk eggs with sugar till pale, add in oil, orange juice.
 Mix well.

 3. Sift the flour and cornflour mixture into the egg yolk mixture, mix well till smooth.